 You can find our current openings on our Career and Training page.
 To apply, visit the Careers and Training page on this website.

 The Chocolate Ball is ‘The Premiere Event’ in Howard County.
 Now in its 20th year, The Chocolate Ball raises over $100,000 to help us provide support to individuals with intellectual and developmental disabilities.
 For more information about The Chocolate Ball and other Arc events, please see our Events page.

 - How can I volunteer at The Arc?

 The Arc is always looking for volunteers.
 Check out our volunteer page for current volunteer opportunities.

 - How can I help The Arc of Howard County?

 - Does The Arc provide transportation to individuals you support?

 The Arc works hard to provide the necessary supports for the people we serve.
 Sometimes it is transportation to and from job sites.
 The Arc also partners with various other transportation services around the county.

 - Do you support children?

-The Arc provides some support for children like respite care, however, the majority of people we serve have left school.
-For more information on the services The Arc provides, please see Our Services Page.
+The Arc does not support children.
+All the people we serve have left school.
+For more information on the services The Arc provides, please see our How We Help page.